oilybikechain/LEETCODE-NOTION-SAVER/docs/README.md

    - click load temporary add on and select the manifest.json file

 ### Step 2: Obtain Notion API Key and Database ID
-- Create a **Notion Integration** by following the [Notion API Documentation](https://developers.notion.com/docs/getting-started) or going to your profiles [integrations page](https://www.notion.so/profile/integrations), clicking new integration, inputting the correct associated workspace, type as internal and saving.
-You do not need to change any of the settings, just copy the secret api code.
+- Create a **Notion Integration** by going to your profiles [integrations page](https://www.notion.so/profile/integrations), clicking new integration, inputting the correct associated workspace, inputting type as internal and saving.
+You do not need to change any of the settings, just copy the **Notion API Key**.
-- Generate a **Notion API Key** and add the [**Database template**](https://spark-pilot-41d.notion.site/18fcc053f74480edac78df0c4bc2cf06?v=18fcc053f744815091b1000cf0d2c330&pvs=4) to your workspace where the problems will be saved.
+- Add the [**Database template**](https://spark-pilot-41d.notion.site/18fcc053f74480edac78df0c4bc2cf06?v=18fcc053f744815091b1000cf0d2c330&pvs=4) to your workspace where the problems will be saved.
-- Add your Notion integration into your connections by pressing the 3 dots next to the star and share icons -> connections -> name of your connection
+- Ensure you are viewing your notion database, not the page, and add your Notion integration to your database by pressing the 3 dots next to the star and share icons -> connections -> name of your connection.

 ### Step 3: Configure the Extension
 1. Open the extension by clicking on the extension icon.
 2. Navigate to the **Settings Tab** and input the following:
     - **Notion API Key**: Paste your generated Notion API key here.
     - **Notion Database ID**: Copy the Database ID of your Notion database and paste it here.
-It is found in the url https://www.notion.so/NOTIONDATABASEID?v=
+It is found in this section of the url https://www.notion.so/{NOTIONDATABASEID}?v=
 3. Click **Save Settings** to store your Notion credentials.
 4. After saving, you will see your credentials displayed under **Saved Settings**.